Al 'Azifoon (The Musicians) Al 'Azifoon performs classical and traditional Arabic music on traditional acoustic instruments.

 Oud, Duff, Doumbeks that we purchased in Cairo, Egypt, 2006

-The tabla is a small hand-drum, also known as dumbek or darbukka.
-One of the most commonly played of the percussion instruments, the tabla is a membranophone of goat or fish skin (or plastic) stretched over a vase-shaped drum with a wide neck.
+TABLA, also commonly called dumbek or darbukka: The tabla has a membranophone of goat or fish skin or, most commonly these days, plastic, stretched over a vase-shaped drum with a wide neck.
 Usually made of earthenware or metal, it is normally held on the left leg (for right-handed players) and struck in the middle for the strong beats (dum) and on the edge for the sharp in-between beats (tek).

 NOTE: the Egptian tabla is not to be confused with the Indian tabla, which is constructed and played much differently.